Fitting Barrier Shield

 Barrier Shield mats are easy to handle and can be cut to any shape with a sharp knife or a heavy-duty pair of scissors.
 Depending on the type of installation you are doing, the mats can be fixed to most substrates with a strong spray adhesive; we recommend using Smart Tack adhesive.
 The mats can also be fixed in place using nails or heavy-duty staples.

 Fitting Barrier Shield to soundproof walls and ceilings

-Improve the sound insulation of walls and ceilings with Barrier Shield.
-The mats can be applied to wall and ceiling solutions in a number of ways.
-To increase the sound insulation of stud walls apply the matting directly to the stud frame by nailing the acoustic barrier to the framework.
-This way the matting will act as an acoustic curtain to block sound that would normally transfer through light weight stud walls.
+Improve the sound insulation of walls and ceilings with a Barrier Shield.
+The mats can be applied to wall and ceiling solutions in several ways.
+To increase the sound insulation of stud walls, apply the matting directly to the stud frame by nailing the acoustic barrier to the framework.
+This way, the matting will act as an acoustic curtain to block sound that would normally transfer through lightweight stud walls.

 Combine Barrier Shield with acoustic insulation slabs, acoustic plasterboard and soundbreaker bars to construct acoustic systems to soundproof walls and ceilings.